devpoorya/Gonnect/README.md

    	Gonnect.cancelRequest(tag);
   ## There Are Some Known Bugs In The Pro Features Listeners I'm Going To Fix It ASAP

+  ## Download The FullResponseListener Class From The Module And Add It To Your Project To Use Pro Features

   ## Need Headers?
 Simple Again
   	  Gonnect.getFullData(url,fullResponseListener,responseFailureListener(Optional),headers(Optional);
 	  The listener gives you a FullResponseStructure: